-Suitable players for cassettes and memory sticks are provided free of charge to recipients of our service by the talking newspaper.
+Suitable players for memory sticks are provided free of charge to recipients of our service by the talking newspaper.

-The most recent edition of both publications are also available using the Sonata box available from the British Wireless for the Blind Fund (BWBF), for those who subscribe to that service.
+These recordings, both of the weekly news and the current recent edition of the monthly audio magazine using the Sonata box available from the British Wireless for the Blind Fund (BWBF), for those who subscribe to that service.

-The weekly news is recorded each week, on a Thursday evening, and despatched on memory stick or on audio cassette tape on Fridays for delivery by first class mail on Saturday mornings.
-It is also normally accessible via this web site or using the Sonata or Sonata+ box from of the British Wireless for the Blind Fund (BWBF) fund, and on this web site from the link at the top of this page, by 8.00pm on Thursday evenings.
+It is compiled and duplicated each Thursday afternoon, and despatched on memory stick for delivery by first class mail on either Friday or Saturday mornings.
+It is also, as above, accessible via this web site or using the Sonata or Sonata+ box from the British Wireless for the Blind Fund (BWBF) fund.

-The main distribution area for recordings is that area covered by the Colchester postcodes CO1 to CO7, with some tapes sent to other areas of the county and the country where visually impaired people, usually people who have lived in the Colchester Area in the past, now live.
+The main distribution area for recordings is that area covered by the Colchester postcodes CO1 to CO7, with some recordings sent to other parts of the country where visually impaired people, usually people who have lived in the Colchester Area in the past, now live.

 There are about 350 Talking Newspapers throughout the United Kingdom and Northern Ireland.
 To receive a recording from any of these, contact us and we will put you in touch with the appropriate TN group.